vdm-nv/CiscoMeetingServer/README.md

   'Authorization': 'Basic {Get Password from Postman app}' }
   - {Get Password from Postman app} copy authorization code from Postman app

+  You can use for:

+  put_passcode_cospace.py - changing password in your CoSpace get_cospace_setting.py - show detailed settings for your cospace

 ## Requirements:
  - python 3